yvonen-s/tw-us-nationid/README.md

 This script goes through each separate survey file and filters out only the data for the four questions (including question number).
 It converts percentages to integers and adds a `dateID` column identifying the survey wave: as original name format is `TEDS{year}_PA{quarter}`, script cuts and joins the string to form a new 6-character ID (`TEDS2013_PA09` becomes `201309`).
 It then adds everything to a new dataframe eventually containing total survey data between 2012-2020.
 Data is reformatted and grouped by dateID with columns for each corresponding response value of Q1 (`unification`, `independence`, `squnification`, `sqindependence`, `sqidk`, `sqforever`) and Q2 (`vsatisfact`, `satisfact`, `nsatisfact`, `nallsatisfact`, `noopinion`, `refuse` and `idk`).
 With regard to Q3, the code extracts only the proportion of people who answered Cross-strait relations as their highest priority concern, inputs this number for the survey group as new column `xstrait` and drops the rest of the input answers for that question.
 With regard to Q4, the code computes a weighted average of all responses, inputs into new column `prctrust` and drops the rest of the response data.
 Output as **_`tedssorted.csv`_**.
 #### Charts and analysis
-chop strings so can be charted properly. placeholder
+strings/integers so can be charted properly. placeholder
 ### 3. twusop.py
 ----
 _////DRAFT///_